uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_workstreams.rst

 - :class:`vpl::Decode`: decode a bitstream to raw frames
 - :class:`vpl::VideoProcess`: implement a video processing filter operation with raw frame input and output
-- :code:`vpl::Infer`: invoke a Deep Learning model to infer on raw frame.
+- :code:`vpl::Infer`: invoke a Deep Learning model to infer on a raw frame.
 Details of this subclass will be provided in a future release.
 - :class:`vpl::Encode`: encode raw frames to a bitstream

-In the :class:`vpl::VideoProcess` subclass, a sequence of filters with single input and single output running on the same device context can be fused to the same workstream.
+In the :class:`vpl::VideoProcess` subclass, a sequence of filters with single input and single output running on the same device context can be fused into a single workstream.
-Operations executing on different device contexts are separated to different worksteams such that each workstream can be dispatched to a single device context.
+Operations executing on different device contexts are separated to different worksteams such that each workstream can always be dispatched to a single device.

 Workstream Internals
 --------------------

-Each :class:`vpl::Workstream` contains the following information
+Each :class:`vpl::Workstream` contains the following members:

 - :class:`vpl::VplParams`: the parameter settings of the workstream, i.e., resolution of the output per session or per frame.
-- :class:`vpl::DeviceContext`: contains the execution device context of the workstream, i.e., VAAPI, DX, OCL, GL contexts for media, compute and rendering operations
+- :class:`vpl::DeviceContext`: the execution device context of the workstream, i.e., VAAPI, DX, OCL, GL contexts for media, compute and rendering operations

-The :class:`vpl::VplParams` provides the interface for setting the workstream configuration during initialization and dynamically changing workstream settings during processing for frame level control.
+Workstream per session configurations are set up during workstream instialization using :class:`vpl::VplParams`.
+User program can also dynamically modify a workstream's configuration frame level control.

 Initialization Sequence
 -----------------------